aedobbyn/beer-data-science/compile.md

 ## Random asides into hops

+Quick intermission from our main question to do a quick dive into hops.
+First question:

 **Do more hops always mean more bitterness?**

-* It would appear so, from this graph (considering only beer in the most popular styles) and this regression (beta = 2.394418)
+Initial answer: it would appear so, from this graph (considering only beer in the most popular styles) and this regression ($\beta$ = 9.393).
+Assuming a linear relationship between hops and bitterness, we'd expect an increase in around 9 IBU for every 1 extra hop.

 ```r
 ggplot(data = beer_ingredients_join, aes(total_hops, ibu)) +